computing-mq/workload-model/README.md

-Workload Model for Computing @ Macquarie
+# Workload Model for Computing @ Macquarie

-==
+This project implements the workload model for the Computing Department.

-This project implements the 2020 workload model for the Computing Department.
+Input is a set of spreadsheets describing unit offerings and allocations, one for each year.

-Input is a set of spreadsheets describing unit offerings and allocations.
+Each spreadsheet should have sheets:

-unit-enrollments.xlsx - single sheet with columns:
+Units sheet

 Unit Code - eg. COMP1000
 Title - unit title